Boosterz22/PONIA-WIDGET-LFFI/replit.md

-# PONIA AI - Gestion de Stock Intelligente avec IA
+# PONIA - Gestion de Stock Intelligente avec IA

 ## Overview

-PONIA AI is an AI-powered inventory management system for small French businesses (bakeries, restaurants, bars, wine cellars).
+PONIA is an AI-powered inventory management system for small French businesses (bakeries, restaurants, bars, wine cellars).
 It provides a mobile-first application for real-time inventory tracking, intelligent low-stock alerts, and AI-optimized order suggestions to reduce waste and prevent stockouts, increasing efficiency and profitability.
 The project aims for an MRR of €4,000-€6,000 from 51-76 clients across tiered pricing plans.

 ## User Preferences